Cmbs86/guess-the-number/README.md

 - `index.html`: The main HTML file includes the structure for the game and the theme toggle button.
 - `style.css`: Handles the styling of the game and includes CSS variables for dark and light themes.
-- `script.js`: Contains the game logic, including event listeners for guessing and resetting the game.
-- `theme.js`: Manages theme switching functionality, including saving the theme preference in `localStorage` and updating the theme based on user interaction.
 - `script.ts`: TypeScript file with improved game logic and type safety.
 - `theme.ts`: TypeScript file for managing dark and light mode functionality with enhanced type safety.

 ## Screenshots